 About the Sony STR-DH590

-Looking for an affordable way to set up a home theater?
+Looking for an affordable way to set up a home theatre?
 The Sony STR-DH590 has a lot to offer.
 Got a 4K TV?
 This 5.2-channel receiver is ready for the latest Ultra HD content, including 4K Blu-ray discs with HDR (High Dynamic Range).
 Built-in Bluetooth gives you tons of options for streaming music from a compatible device.

 Cinematic sound for any space

 This value-packed receiver supports a classic five-speaker surround sound setup.
-Sony's Digital Theater Auto Calibration system ensures optimal sound in any room.
+Sony's Digital Theatre Auto Calibration system ensures optimal sound in any room.
 The included setup microphone measures your room's acoustics, allowing the receiver to adjust itself to your speakers and space.